 Filing a personal injury compensation claim can help make your recovery more manageable.

-It may not help you recover faster, but it can give you financial compensation to take some of the burdens off of you during your recovery.
+It may not help you recover faster, but it can give you financial compensation to take some of the burdens off you during your recovery.

-That takes stress off of you financially so you can focus on recovery and taking care of your family.
+That takes stress off you financially so you can focus on recovery and taking care of your family.